hypermedia-app/hypertest/docs/dsl/readme.md

 ### Example

 ```
-# Type: Class
+// Type: Class
-# Parameters: "Person"
+// Parameters: "Person"
 With Class "Person" {
-    # Optional settings and child blocks go here
+    // Optional settings and child blocks go here

-    # For example, `Expect Property` statement does not require a body
+    // For example, `Expect Property` statement does not require a body
     Expect Property "name"
 }

+/*
+    Multiline comments are also supported
+*/
 ```